WriteSpeakCode/own-expertise-2014/coding.md

 - Seek out a mentor if you need help submitting a pull request (a mailing list, a meetup office hours, us!)
 - Make some public projects for yourself
 - Blog/tweet about it!
-- Go to open source socials
-  - know of an upcoming event?
-Share it here: <https://pad.riseup.net/p/WSC2014Coding>
+- Go to open source socials.
+Know of an upcoming event?
+Share it here: <https://github.com/WriteSpeakCode/own-expertise-2014/blob/master/coding-opportunities.md>